Neil Harrison (umpire)

 Neil Donald Harrison (born 16 April 1962, Wolverhampton) is a top ranking cricket umpire based in Japan.
 He is one of two members of the International Cricket Council (ICC) East Asia Pacific Elite Umpires Panel from Japan.
+He officiated in five matches in the 2009 ICC Women's World Cup, in four as an on-field umpire and in the fifth as a TV umpire.

 Harrison umpired four matches at the 2009 Women's Cricket World Cup.